zlogic/mendix-docs/content/en/docs/howto8/front-end/atlas-ui/migrate-existing-projects-to-atlasui.md

 weight: 20
 ---

+{{% alert color="info" %}}
+The Atlas UI Resources module is deprecated, as it pertains to Atlas 2.
+If you are still using Atlas 2, Mendix recommends that you [migrate from Atlas 2 To Atlas 3](/refguide9/moving-from-atlas-2-to-3/).
+{{% /alert %}}

 ## Introduction

 Atlas UI brings a lot of features to the process of building an app.
 But what if you already have a Mendix app that looks great and runs smoothly?
 No problem!
 To get an existing Mendix app to work with Atlas UI, there are a couple of steps to follow.
 This how-to describes how to upgrade existing Mendix projects to Atlas UI.